neil-d-patel2/AI-Voice-Recognition-SARG-/README.md

 </div>

-## 🎯 What is SARG?
+## 🎯 What is AI VR?

-SARG transforms the way baseball games are scored by combining **speech recognition** and **natural language processing** to automatically track every play, every out, every run—all from voice announcements.
+AIVR transforms the way baseball games are scored by combining **speech recognition** and **natural language processing** to automatically track every play, every out, every run—all from voice announcements.

-Simply speak the play, and SARG does the rest.
+Simply speak the play, and we does the rest.

-### ✨ Why SARG?
+### ✨ Why?

 - 🎤 **Voice-First**: No more manual scorekeeping—just speak naturally
 - 🧠 **AI-Powered**: Uses OpenAI Whisper + Local LLM for intelligent parsing